embeddedinn/embeddedinn.github.io/_posts/2016-12-12-understanding-X.509-certificate-structure.md

 A portion an ASN.1 tree within a certificate is given below:

-Here the `SET` contains a `SEQUENCE` that contains an `ObjectIdentifier` conforming to the ITU-T OIDs and a "value" for the identified object.
-In the example here, all the OIDs have been mapped to the corresponding string notation as well.
-DER defines that for OID 2.3.4.6, the next element in the `SEQUENCE` should be of type `PrintableString` and further goes on into the definition of how a `PrintableString` appears in the ASN.1 tree.
+Here a `SET` contains a `SEQUENCE` that contains an IUT-T OID `ObjectIdentifier` and a "value" for the identified object.
+In the example here, all OIDs have been mapped to corresponding string notation as well.
+DER defines that for OID `2.3.4.6`, the next element in `SEQUENCE` should be of type `PrintableString` and further goes on into definition of how a `PrintableString` appears in ASN.1 tree.

 ```
 SET